matdombrock/moonforge/doc/API.md

 This function will be called once per "tick" (about 1ms).

-The function call we will be supplied the `tick` parameter which indicated the current tick (loop iteration).
+This function call will be supplied the `tick` parameter which indicates the current tick (loop iteration).

 The most basic MoonForge script possible look like this:
 ```lua